-Sometimes life feels like it’s a little too short to become a software expert: if you feel you’re close to expert status with the Windows operating system, Linux is going take you right back to complete newbie status again if you’ve never used it, and so on.
+Sometimes life feels like it’s a little too short to become a software expert: if you feel you’re close to expert status with the Windows operating system, a different brand like Linux is going take you right back to complete newbie status again if you’ve never used it, and so on.

-You can spend a decade getting to know one operating system and then when you begin to learn another it really is starting off as a beginner again like you have never sat in front of software before any day of your life.
+You can spend a decade learning one operating system and then when you begin to learn another it really is starting off a beginner again, like you have never sat in front of software before.

 To get started, download the version of minimal ADB and Fastboot that you want to install on the Windows-based computer.
-(You’ll want to grab the latest version possible as it is more likely to be compatible with your version of Windows and device that you plan on doing the developing with.
-If, however, you run into problems, then try installing one of the older versions of the minimal ADB and Fastboot instead.)
+You’ll want to download the latest version possible as it is more likely to be compatible with your version of Windows and device that you plan on doing the developing with.
+If, however, you run into problems, try installing one of the older versions of the minimal ADB and Fastboot instead.

 Download Minimal ADB and Fastboot (All Versions)